 Money Can Tear Families Apart

 While it’s not incredibly common for siblings to fight as adults, it’s mostly about one thing when they do.
 You guessed it, money.
-Eliminating the expectation of an inheritance can reduce disputes among siblings.
+Eliminating the expectation of inheritance can reduce disputes among siblings.
 They may end up mad at us but hopefully not at each other.

 As we all know, life can change.
 Maybe at the end of the day, we’ll give our kids money after we pass away.
 However, it will never be promised.
-I believe that issues with an inheritance come into play for all the reasons shared earlier.
+I believe that inheritance issues come into play for all the above reasons.

 For now, our financial plans will not include leaving an inheritance to our kids.
 Instead, they will receive money for college and a nice gift to start their lives.
 I guess you could call that an early inheritance, and if that’s the case, I’m all for it to ensure they get off to a good start in life.